mitchelljustin/pragmatic-lightning/index.md

 **Note**: *You may substitute `npm` for `yarn` wherever it's used in this guide.
 Just make sure instead of `yarn add` you run `npm install --save`.*

+We will sell weather reports at a single "/weather" API endpoint.
 Add a file "index.js" which will contain our entire web app.

 ```javascript
 const express = require("express")